 This virus essentially inflames the bronchioles (a passageway of air connecting the mouth and nose to the lungs), leading to partial or complete blockage of airways, and is often characterized by wheezing (that whistling sound while breathing out).
 And because less oxygen enters the child’s lungs, blood levels in the body also decrease.

 In many cases, hospitalization can ensure the child consumes adequate fluids and is able to breathe without difficulty.
 Many children are also able to get better after a week of treatment.

-Unfortunately, in some cases Bronchiolitis in kids can become fatal.
-Infants and newborns may find it difficult to fight this viral infection since their immune systems are not properly built.
-It is thus crucial for parents to learn more about this illness, its symptoms as well as its treatments.
+Unfortunately, in some cases, bronchiolitis in kids can become fatal.
+Bronchiolitis in babies is more severe, and infants and newborns may find it difficult to fight this viral infection since their immune systems are not yet properly built.
+Thus, it is crucial for parents to learn more about this illness, its symptoms as well as its treatments.

 What causes Bronchiolitis in kids?